×

 • Containers: They are the unique environment created for the user on the virtualized operating system.
 They have a container engine that enables multiple containers to utilize the same interfaces and shared libraries as the host operating system.
 Containers are deployed in VMs or hypervisors as they offer an additional layer of isolation between the host server and the virtual server.

-What are the Different Types of Server Virtualization?
+What Are the Different Types of Server Virtualization?

-There are three different types of server virtualization software approaches.
 Virtualization’s primary objective is to enhance the efficiency of physical servers by creating a partition and flexibly allocating resources.
 However, the method of virtualization implementation varies depending on the requirements of the businesses.

 Types of Server Virtualization

-Full Server Virtualization
+Full Server Virtualization (Hardware-Assisted Virtualization)

 In full server virtualization, the hypervisor creates and manages completely autonomous virtual machines that do not require any further modification to work for different operating systems.
 This process can be carried out with the software-assistance approach, but the hardware-assistance full virtualization approach has also become popular since AMD and Intel created a new x86 CPU expansion in the 2000s.
 Some popular virtualized products are Oracle VM VirtualBox, Microsoft Hyper-V, and VMWare vSphere.